piecedigital/bubble/documentation/files-and-structure.md

   - **package.json**
 - **src/** - raw JavaScript and JSX Files
   - **modules/**
+    . **client/** - modules for the client
       - **ajax.js** - XHR function.
 Browserified
       - **helper-tools.js** - helpful JavaScript functions.
 Browserified
       - **load-data.js** - various functions to perform an XHR request to an API.
-Browserified
+Browserified . **server/** - modules for the server
+      - **firebase-config.js** - sets up all server config for the server.
+Also used for creating user auth tokens.
+Not Browserified
       - **render-jsx.js** - renders JSX files for HTML serving.
 Not Browserified
       - **routes.js** - refines routes for the application.
+Not Browserified
+      - **subdomain-routes.js** - refines subdomain routes for the application.
 Not Browserified
   - **private/** - contains private data for the server or client.
 Is not included in the repo itself; it must be manually added with the correct data
   - **public/**
     - **scss/** - Sass files